Will-Wright/image-segmentation/README.md

 Description
 -----------
-This software package separates an image into `k` disjoint subimages with similar properties (color, texture, etc.).
+This software package separates an image into disjoint subimages with similar properties (color, texture, etc.).

-Note: this package is still in development.
-When completed, it will perform the following functions:

 1. Unsupervised learning of image segments
    - `inputs`: image, number `k` of requested subimages.